 living communally, they turned their home into a rehearsal and performance space, an underground art gallery, and a community staple.

 ellen is a 2017 mfa Playwriting graduate from columbia university

 she studied with lynn nottage, david henry hwang, chuck mee, and frank pugliese.

-ellen's columbia cohort includes: alex sobler, becca plunkett, aeneas sagar hemphill, steve foglia, callan stout, alex viteri, and matt barbot.
+ellen's columbia cohort includes: alix sobler, becca plunkett, aeneas sagar hemphill, steve foglia, callan stout, alex viteri, and matt barbot.

 In the summer of 2018

 ellen and her co-conspirator robert packed up a tiny prius with an absurd amount of books (and one very grumpy cat), and drove across country to los angeles, california. they settled down in echo park where they shop for vintage sunglasses and don't sweat the small stuff.

 decided they wanted to create work that focuses on putting women in the spotlight.